-It’s uncertain the insurer you’re matched with will have everything in its policy that you need unless you compare it ahead of time.
-You can add riders to your policy at a cost, and some providers have more than others.
+You can add riders to your policy, at a cost, and some providers have more than others.
 Here are a few riders you may want to look for:

 - Accelerated death benefit.
 A terminal illness diagnosis that gives you less than 12 months to live, slightly more in some states, could get you access to some or all of your benefit.

 - Accidental death benefit.
 An additional amount is paid if your death is caused by an accident.

 - Child protection.
 Generally small amounts of coverage for your children — adopted, step or biological — can be bought using this rider.